typegoose/mongodb-memory-server/docs/guides/quick-start-guide.md

 // This will create an new instance of "MongoMemoryReplSet" and automatically start all Servers const replset = await MongoMemoryReplSet.create({ replSet: { count: 4 } }); // This will create an ReplSet with 4 members
+// To use Transactions, the "storageEngine" needs to be changed to `wiredTiger` const replset = await MongoMemoryReplSet.create({ replSet: { count: 4, storageEngine: 'wiredTiger' } }); // This will create an ReplSet with 4 members and storage-engine "wiredTiger"

 const uri = replset.getUri();